Skip to content

 Update modes

-Conveyor supports three different approaches to software updates:
+Conveyor supports four different approaches to software updates:

 1. app.updates = background (the default)